acodernamedoliver/image-grabber/README.md

 The URL can be either provided as an argument on the command line inside quotes, or can be taken automatically from the clipboard.

-Images are stored inside a folder named "pictures", which is created in the same directory the script is stored in.
+Images are, by default, stored inside a folder named "Pictures", which is created in the same directory the script is stored in.
+For a custom path or folder name, two more argument options are provided.

 ## Usage
 __image-grabber__ uses Python3.
 To use it, navigate to the directory the script is in and type the following:

 ```
-python3 script.py <URL>
+python3 script.py ["<URL>"] ["path/to/directory"] ["folder_name"]
 ```

 ## Website support